Successor Features for Transfer in Reinforcement Learning: Introduction

-Transfer in reinforcement learning can be defined in many different ways, but in general it refers to the notion that generalization should occur not only within a task but also across tasks~\cp{taylor2009transfer}.
-In this paper we look at one specific type of transfer, namely, when the subtasks involved correspond to different reward functions defined in the same environment.
+In this paper we look at one specific type of transfer, namely, when subtasks correspond to different reward functions defined in the same environment.
 This setup is flexible enough to allow transfer to happen at different levels.
-In particular, since rewards are a generic device to define the agent's objective, by appropriately defining them one can induce different task decompositions.
-For instance, the type of hierarchical decomposition involved in the driving example above can be induced by changing the frequency at which rewards are delivered to the agent: a positive reinforcement can be given after each maneuver that is well executed or only at the final destination.
-It is not difficult to see that one can also decompose a task in subtasks that are fairly independent of each other or whose dependency is strictly temporal (that is, when the tasks must be executed in a certain order but no single task is clearly ``contained'' within another).
+In particular, by appropriately defining the rewards one can induce different task decompositions.
+For instance, the type of hierarchical decomposition involved in the driving example above can be induced by changing the frequency at which rewards are delivered: a positive reinforcement can be given after each maneuver that is well executed or only at the final destination.
+Obviously, one can also decompose a task into subtasks that are independent of each other or whose dependency is strictly temporal (that is, when tasks must be executed in a certain order but no single task is clearly ``contained'' within another).

-These types of task decomposition potentially allow the agent to tackle more complex problems than would be possible were the tasks modeled as a single monolithic challenge.
-However, in order to exploit this structure to its full extent the agent should have an explicit mechanism to promote transfer between tasks.
+The types of task decomposition discussed above potentially allow the agent to tackle more complex problems than would be possible were the tasks modeled as a single monolithic challenge.
+However, in order to apply this divide-and-conquer strategy to its full extent the agent should have an explicit mechanism to promote transfer between tasks.
 Ideally, we want a transfer approach to have two important properties.
 First, the flow of information between tasks should not be dictated by a rigid diagram that reflects the relationship between the tasks themselves, such as hierarchical or temporal dependencies.
-On the contrary, information should be exchanged between tasks whenever useful.
+On the contrary, information should be exchanged across tasks whenever useful.
 Second, rather than being posed as a separate problem, transfer should be integrated into the RL framework as much as possible, preferably in a way that is almost transparent to the agent.